jbrucker/currency-converter/README.md

 ```java
    InputStream in = conn.getInputStream();
 ```
-For this service, the response is not too long (at most 3,300 bytes) so we can read everything into a String and then close the InputStream:
+The response from this service is not too long (at most 3,300 bytes) so we can read everything into a String and close the InputStream:
 ```java
     InputStream in = conn.getInputStream();
     BufferedReader reader = new BufferedReader( new InputStreamReader( in ) );